Bag Valve Mask Fundamentals: Guidelines, Challenges, and Everything You Need to Know About Proper BVM Use

 POSITIVE PRESSURE VENTILATION

 What is Positive Pressure Ventilation?
-Positive pressure ventilation is when the airway pressure is applied to the patient’s airway through a tube.
+Positive pressure ventilation is when the airway pressure is applied to the patient’s airway through a tube, similar to how a CPAP (Continuous Positive Airway Pressure) device operates.
 Positive pressure ventilation was introduced as an easier and more effective ventilation method in the 1950s.
 A BVM creates positive airway pressure by forcing air into the lungs, similar to how a CPAP device operates.

 Before positive pressure ventilation, respiratory patients had to rely on negative pressure machines for mechanical ventilation.
 These machines are more commonly referred to as Iron Lungs.
 Negative pressure ventilation required a metal cylinder that covered the patient’s entire body up to their neck.
 A vacuum pump was then used to create a negative pressure in the cylinder’s chamber.
 This negative pressure caused the patient’s chest to expand.
 The change in pressure then caused ambient air to flow into the lungs.
 Once the vacuum was reversed, the chest’s elastic recoil caused the patient to exhale passively.